-Scientists successfully test first gene therapy against aging-associated declineMay 14th, 2012 in Genetics /
+Scientists successfully test first gene therapy against aging-associated declineMay 14, 2012 in Medicine & Health / Genetics

 A number of studies have shown that it is possible to lengthen the average life of individuals of many species, including mammals, by acting on specific genes.
 To date, however, this has meant altering the animals' genes permanently from the embryonic stage an approach impracticable in humans.
 Researchers at the Spanish National Cancer Research Centre (CNIO), led by its director María Blasco, have proved that mouse lifespan can be extended by the application in adult life of a single treatment acting directly on the animal's genes.
 And they have done so using gene therapy, a strategy never before employed to combat ageing.
 The therapy has been found to be safe and effective in mice.